Azmenezi/assessment-maker/README.md

 - **Reassessment Tracking**: Version-controlled reassessment chains
 - **Modern UI**: Material-UI components with toast notifications
 - **Offline Support**: Fallback to localStorage when server is unavailable
+- **🔐 Database Encryption**: AES-256-CBC encryption for all sensitive data at rest

 ## Architecture